dschmenk/PLASMA/README.md

 #### Control Flow

-PLASMA implements most of the control flow that most higher level languages provide.
+PLASMA implements most of the control flow that most high-level languages provide.
 It may do it in a slightly different way, though.
 One thing you won't find in PLASMA is GOTO - there are other ways around it.

 ##### CALL